Denise Gordon - Head Grower

 ColdAcre Food Systems is a farm producer that focuses on indoor growing all year long.
-We use several cultivation methods to grow over 30 crops including oyster mushrooms.
-By May 2021 we'll have over 20,000 plants growing at all times!
+We use several cultivation methods to grow over 30 different crops.
+We have over 20,000 plants growing at all times!
 Every week we plant, germinate, tend, harvest, and deliver our fresh food to homes, stores, and restaurants around Yukon.
 Students get a chance to see it all happen, get involved, and learn.

 Kathy Prichard & Collin Remillard